subhasiscgr/AgricoveBilling/README.md

 # AgricoveBilling

-Billing system designed for Green Agricove Ltd. using EF Core code first approach and Crystal Reports
+Billing system designed for Green Agricove Ltd. using EF Core and Crystal Reports

 System Requirements: Windows 10 32bit with .NET 4.6.1